A Classic Car Guy Story

 went off to college and patiently waited for the day when he would graduate, get

 a job and buy a cool car again.
-Graduation finally came in 1985.
+Graduation finally came.
 His thoughtful

 parents anticipating the lad's need for wheels, surprised him with a monetary